davidedc97/UniverCity/README.md

 UniverCity will be a platform where everyone, students and teacher, can share and search for notes written in any format (hand-written or formatted text and many others).

 ### Main features
-- mashup notes from different user
+- mashup notes from different users
 - automatic tag management
-- file sharing via permalink
+-
-- file hashing to avoid upload of other users' file